-The Sanatorium Board also expresses deepest appreciation to the Associated Canadian Travellers, Winnipeg Club, who rec presented the Board with a cheque for \$4,751.17.
-The money will be used to-wards the club's \$100,000 pledge to help buy special equipment for the Manitoba Rehabilitation Hospital.
-During the past few years, more than \$50,000 of this amount has been raised and presented by the club to the Sanatorium Board; contributions during the past year alone have amounted to \$8,287.42.
+presented the Board with a cheque for \$4,751.17.
+The money will be used towards the club's \$100,000 pledge to help buy special equipment for the Manitoba Hospi' ic Rehabilitation During the past few year more than \$50,000 of this amount has been raised and presented by the club to the Sanatorium Board; contributions during the past poll alone have amounted mo \$8,287,42.

-The Sanatorium Board announces the appointment this month of Dr. D. L. Kippen, of Winnipeg to the Board's Medical Advisory Committee.
+The Sanatorium B announces the appointment this month of Dr. D. L. Kippen, of Winnipeg to the Board's Medical Advisory Committee.

-James Foort, C.E., Technical Director of the Biomechanics Laboratory at the Manitoba Rehabilitation Hospital, has been appointed Consultant in Prosthetics to the Sub-department of Orthopaedic Surgery at the University of Manitoba.
+James Foort, C.E., Technical Director of the Biomechanics Laboratory at the Manitoba Rehabilitation Hospital, has been appointed Consultant in Prostheto the Sub-department Orthopaedic Surgery at the University of Manitoba.

-While attending a prosthetics workshop in Florida last month, Mr. Foort was also made a member of the Sub-committee on Socket Design, of the United States Committee on Prosthetics Research and Development.
+While attending a procthetics workshop in Flulast month, Mr. Foort was also made a member of the Sub-committee on Socket Design, of the United States Committee on Prosthetics Research and Development.